VolunteerSpot Logo

 What about privacy?

 VolunteerSpot respects the privacy of its users.
 We collect the minimum information needed to provide service and will not sell, share or otherwise provide contact information you submit to VolunteerSpot to any third party.
-Volunteers and leaders may opt-in to share their information to receive special offers and discounts offered to our users.
+Participants and leaders may opt-in to share their information to receive special offers and discounts offered from our sponsors.
+Read the VolunteerSpot Privacy Policy

 Register using the name and email address you want volunteer communications to come from.
 For many organizations, it looks like this: Jane Smith, VolunteerCoordinator@NonprofitName.org.
 Be sure that the email address you use is checked regularly.